Kunal-Singh-Dadhwal/ethcast/README.md

 ### anchor

-This is a Solana program written in Rust using the Anchor framework.
+This is NOT a Solana program written in Rust using the Anchor framework.

 #### Commands